 The parties agree that if any punitive damages are awarded, they may not exceed three times any compensatory award.
 Same as required by Medicare/Medicaid, the parties agree that any awards in excess of $10,000.00 shall be paid in equal annual payments over ten (10) years without being reduced to present value.
 The arbitrators may reduce the time period in cases of extreme hardship.
 They will also consider any other collateral sources of compensation (e.g., workers compensation, life insurance, disability, charitable, and governmental benefits, and other monies paid to the injured patient or any other party) which shall diminish any awards for noneconomic and/or economic damages.
 The MCP shall be entitled to an off-set for any monies received by the Patient for claims against any other health care provider, if such claims arise out of or relate in any way to the claims of the Patient against the MCP.
 The parties agree to the complete disclosure of all collateral sources of compensation.
 Failure to promptly disclose any additional sources on request is agreed to be grounds for immediate and total dismissal of any claim.

-Article 6: Merger Clause: This Agreement represents the entire agreement made between the MCP and the Patient.
-It supersedes any other agreements between the Patient and the MCP.
+Article 4: Merger Clause: This Agreement represents the entire agreement made between the MCP, Provider and the Patient.
+It supersedes any other agreements between the Patient, Provider and the MCP.
 Except as expressly set forth herein, there are no other representations, promises, understandings, or agreements of any kind between the parties.
 The Patient signing this Agreement acknowledges that he or she has not relied in any way upon any oral or written statements made to them besides what is contained within this Agreement.
 All parties acknowledge and understand that this Agreement cannot be changed, altered or modified in any way except by an instrument in writing, signed by all parties.

-Article 9: Right of Counsel and Rescission: The Patient understands that this Agreement is a legal document, and the Patient has the right to consult with an attorney before signing if desired.
-Your MCP encourages you to consult an attorney prior to signing or during a fifteen (15) day rescission period.
-You may rescind this Agreement for fifteen (15) days after signing it; you agree that it will be in full force and effect until the date received at the MCP’s office.
-To rescind it, return a copy to the MCP by certified mail-return receipt only with “CANCELED” written on the first page, and signed by you underneath that word.
-The Agreement will then be rescinded for all future care, but you agree it will be valid for any and all care provided by the MCP to the Patient for the entire period of all medical services up to the rescission.
+Article 7: Right of Counsel and Rescission: The Patient understands that this Agreement is a legal document, and the Patient has the right to consult with an attorney before signing if desired.
+You are encouraged you to consult an attorney prior to signing or during a three (3) day rescission period.
+You may rescind this Agreement for three (3) days after signing it; you agree that it will be in full force and effect until the date received at the by the MCP or Provider.
+To rescind it, return a copy to the MCP or Provider by certified mail-return receipt only with “CANCELED” written on the first page, and signed by you underneath that word.
+If timely cancelled, the Agreement will then be rescinded for all future care, but you agree it will be valid for any and all care provided by the MCP or Provider to the Patient for the entire period of all medical services up to the rescission.

 NOTICE: BY SIGNING THIS CONTRACT, YOU AGREE TO HAVE ANY ISSUE OF ALLEGED MEDICAL NEGLIGENCE OR BREACH OF CONTRACT BETWEEN YOU AND YOUR MCP DECIDED BY BINDING ARBITRATION IN WHICH BOTH PARTIES GIVE UP THEIR RIGHT TO A TRIAL BY JURY OR TRIAL BY A JUDGE.